jlesage/docker-dupeguru/README.md

   - `/home/user`: This location contains files from your host that need to be accessible to the application.

 Browse to `http://your-host-ip:5800` to access the dupeGuru GUI.
+Opening folders can be done by pressing the plus icon in the lower left corner.
 Files from the host appear under the `/storage` folder in the container.

 ## Usage